Colorado-State-University-CMB/CM580A3-Intro-to-qCMB-2023/01_RStudio_ErinNishimura/Assignment 1.md

 <img src="webContent/Screen Shot 2023-01-23 at 6.00.16 AM.png" width="600">

   3. Think of other places where you encounter text-based data arranged in tables?
-Start to notice these resources and strategize how you could download and access the data.
+Start to notice these resources.
+They are all around us (wikipedia, supplemental materials).
+Start to strategize how you could download and access the data.